xsuchy/ada-zangemann-cz/docbook/README.md

 ### English

-#### Published hard cover
+#### Published hardcover

+- Glue-bound
-- On the cover the subtitle is written using a font, compared to the hand drawn letters in the German published hard cover.
+- On the cover the subtitle is written using a font, compared to the hand drawn letters in the German published hardcover.
 - The colophon has a grey section at the bottom pointing to the digital version of the book.
 - Page 31 includes a paragraph with a line break.
 This is not the case for the Spanish translation.

 #### English screen pdf

-- Contrary to the hard cover, the subtitle is hand-drawn.
+- Contrary to the hardcover, the subtitle is hand-drawn.
 - The screen doesn't include yellow pages with hardware drawings upfront.
 Other translations do.

 ##### Fonts